duke24k/self-driving-car-nd/p2/README.md

 ####5.
 Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 I used 4 layer CNN architecture.
+Below images are error images during validation process.
+I collected these error images randomly using evaluation data set to invesitigte my model.

+The code for debugging the model is located in different file.
+Traffic_Sign_Classifier_submit_revised.ipynb.(https://github.com/jongchul/self-driving-car-nd/blob/master/p2/Traffic_Sign_Classifier_submit_revised.ipynb)

+The code for debugging the model is located in the 299th and 300th cell of the ipython notebook,

 ![alt text][image18]